-Learn how to reduce your risk for heart disease, including how to estimate your risk, ideas for reducing fat in the diet, lowering your cholesterol, recipes and more.
+Learn how to reduce your risk for heart disease.
+Find heart-healthy eating tips to reduce fat in the diet and lower cholesterol levels.

 Browse through heart healthy dinners, family meals, Latino recipes, and more!

 What do the numbers mean?
 Learn about cholesterol, its components, health effects, and ways to improve your cholesterol to reduce your risk of a heart attack.

 Discover the Dietary Approaches to Stop Hypertension (DASH) eating plan to gain better control of high blood pressure.
 See a week's worth of sample menus and recipes, which feature plenty of fruits, vegetables, whole grains, and other foods that are heart healthy and lower in salt/sodium.